MCT-master/MCT4024-MCT4025/introduction-to-webpd/README.md

 Basic workflow:

-1. Build a pure data patch
+1. Build a pure data patch.
-2. Upload to WebPD online compiler: https://sebpiq.github.io/WebPd_website/?target=app&build=1
+2. Upload to WebPD online compiler.
 3. Download the contents.
 4. Build UI Elements in the "index.html" file.
 5. Take note of the PD parameters (nodeID, portletID, message) at the bottom of the "index.html".